NFL’s Richest Owners Ranked From 32 to 1 (Updated 2026)

 5) Jody Allen and the Paul G. Allen Trust, Seattle Seahawks

-Jody and Paul Allen were once among the NFL’s richest ownership figures.
-Paul Allen, who passed away in 2018, co-founded Microsoft with Bill Gates and built a massive sports portfolio that included the Seattle Seahawks, the Portland Trail Blazers, and a minority stake in the Seattle Sounders.
+Jody Allen and her late brother Paul Allen were long considered among the NFL’s wealthiest ownership figures.
+Before his death in 2018, Paul Allen co-founded Microsoft with Bill Gates and built a broad sports portfolio that included the Seattle Seahawks, Portland Trail Blazers, and a minority stake in Seattle Sounders FC.

-Jody Allen currently serves as chairwoman of the Seahawks, with her family’s net worth estimated at around $20.3 billion.
+She now serves as chairwoman of the Seahawks, with the Allen family’s net worth estimated at roughly $20.3 billion.

 Net worth: $20.3 billion